Hey, friend.

 NASA kicked it off.
 Healing wounds in space.
 No gravity, slow recovery—light sped it up.

 Now?
 Clinics.
 Spas.
-Home gadgets: masks for faces, wands for spots, panels for full body.
+Home gadgets: masks for faces, wands for spots, and panels for the full body.

-Cleveland The clinic says it boosts cell function via mitochondria.
-Harvard Health notes FDA clears some for wrinkles.
+Clevelated The clinic says it boosts cell function via mitochondria.
+Harvard Health notes the FDA clears some for wrinkles.

 Me?
 Started with a wand.
 Felt silly at first.
 Red glow on my face like a sci-fi movie.
 But results?
 Kept me going.